Updated 5 October 2017

 The newest iPhones have improved battery life, and better low-light performance, compared with the 6S models.
 The 7+ has a dual camera for high-quality telephoto shots.
 There’s no headphone socket (though a Lightning to headphone adapter is included) so some audio accessories may not fit.

 Both iPhone 7 models can shoot 4K ultra HD and real slow motion (120fps in 1080p HD, or 240fps in 720p), and they have optical image stabilisation for smoother handheld shots.
 Like the newer models, they can record HEVC.

 6S and 6S Plus

 These two have similar 4K and slow motion features to the iPhone 7 at a lower price, but they can’t record HEVC.
 Only the larger model has optical image stabilisation; the 6S has ‘cinematic’ digital stabilisation.
 They have traditional headphone sockets.
 Battery life on the 6S isn’t great.

 Best value: iPhone SE

 If you don’t mind the smaller screen, the iPhone SE is great value.
 It has the same video features as the 6S at a lower price, and also has a headphone jack.
-Older users may find it too small, though.
+Older users may find the screen too small, though.